Bonnie-Moringa/expense-table-code-challenge/README.md

 2. clone this repository to your machine
 3. run "npm run dev" to run your app
 4. Open your browser to http://localhost:5175 (or whatever Vite shows), and you should see your expense tracker.

+# Link to run the app on the browser
+Copy, paste and open this link on your browser o open the deployed app.